edwineas/ubuntu-text-capture/README.md

 - Extract text from the captured screenshot using Tesseract OCR.
 - Automatically copy the extracted text to the clipboard.

+**Support:** If you find this tool useful, please consider giving it a ⭐ on GitHub!
+Your support helps improve the project and ensures continued development.

 ## Requirements

 - **Ubuntu** or any Linux distribution with GNOME.